 In the pit at the Alaska Rock Gym Kerry Tinzman told us about cragging at the Wosnesenski Glacier near Homer.
 The rock climbing closer to Anchorage is terrible.
-The Seward Highways is rated one of the top five worst climbing venues in the US.
+The Seward Highways was rated one of the top five worst climbing venues in the US.
 On the plus side, all rock climbing means a TRIP!
-We got Wos beta from shitflyclimbing.com and made air and water taxi reservations.
+Shitflyclimbing, a now defunct site, gave us the Wos beta.

-Our nephew Miles Goritsky joined us.
-He just graduated from high school in Camas, Washington and needed to get his yayas out with somewhat responsible adults.
+Joining us for the adventure was our nephew Miles Goritsky.
+Miles just graduated from high school in Camas, Washington.
+He needed to get his yayas out with somewhat responsible adults.

-When we arrived at Northwind Aviation in Homer we learned why Kerry knows the Wos.
-Kerry is dating Jose de Creeft, the Northwind pilot.
+At Northwind Aviation in Homer we learned that Kerry was dating Jose de Creeft, the Northwind pilot.
 Kerry flew in with us, giving us the grand tour along the way, pointing out bears and climbs.

 We landed a quarter mile from camp.

 An alder forest protected us from wind draining off the Iceworm Icefield.
 This area seems to be a rain shadow from the uglier Prince William Sound weather.
-Kerry said the winter water ice climbs freeze consistently here.
+Kerry said winter water ice climbs freeze here every year.

 Cathy on Womb with a View (5.10a).